List of the 5 largest electricity providers in Germany

 3. Stadtwerke München GmbH, Munich

 In terms of sales, Stadtwerke München (SWM) is Germany’s largest municipal utility and service company.
 SWM provides utility services in the areas of electricity, natural gas, district heating and drinking water, public transport, pool operation and telecommunications.
 Electricity is generated in 14 hydroelectric power plants, several wind turbines and three combined heat and power plants, among others.
+This makes Stadtwerke München one of the most important electricity providers in germany.

 4. EWE AG, Oldenburg